janlelis/idiosyncratic-ruby.com/source/posts/18-con-struct-attributes.html.md

       end
     end

-The bad thing about this is that it will add an aditionial entry to your ancestor chain:
+The bad thing about this is that it will add an additional entry to your ancestor chain:

     Person.ancestors # => [Person, #<Class:0x00000001612140>, Struct, ...]